yesyigitcan/Data-Analysis-Mole/README.md

 # Data-Analysis-Mole
-A Tool to Show Brief Information about a Data Set
+A tool to show brief information about a data set and reduce writing code snippets to save time

 <h2>The abilities that the app gives you</h2>
   1) Having a brief information about max, min, mean, median, standard deviation, quartiles etc. (numpy, pandas)